Coins of Ireland: Coins of Northern Ireland

 Northern Ireland has continued to use British coinage since the partition of Ireland.
 The British one pound coin has featured varying designs to represent England, Scotland, Wales, Northern Ireland, and the UK as a whole.
 Issues with figures representing Northern Ireland include those of: 1986 and 1991 with a flax plant in a coronet; 1996 and 2001 with a Celtic cross and the torc from the Broighter Hoard; 2006 with MacNeill's Egyptian Arch; 2010 with the coat of arms of Belfast; and 2014 with a shamrock and flax plant.
 A 2002 two-pound coin featured the flag of Northern Ireland to mark the 2002 Commonwealth Games.

 These coins are not unique to Northern Ireland and circulate through the entire United Kingdom and other sterling area countries.

 The Giant's Causeway appeared on two five-pound coins in 2012; these are commemorative coins and are rarely circulated.
+A commemorative 50p coin from 2022 marked Northern Irish writer C. S. Lewis' book The Lion, the Witch and the Wardrobe.